johalun/documentation/wayland.md

 # Wayland

+**outdated - updated version will come soon once everything is in ports!**
 ## Introduction
 Current Wayland support is highly experiemental and a work in progress.
 Use these instructions if you are interested in trying Wayland out.